hpc/pavilion2/docs/README.txt

 #
 #  ###################################################################

 Built and tested with Python 2.7

 File Structure:
 --------------

-   - all code resides under the PAV directory
+   - all code resides under the $PVINSTALL/PAV directory
      - PLUGINS sub-dir for new commands
      - SCRIPTS sub-dir for support scripts
      - MODULES sub-dir for all custom built python src